baloise/design-system/docs/introduction/angular.md

 This guide explains how the setup a Angular project with the Baloise UI Library.

+> Angular 11.x.x does not support IE11 from scratch.
+Go to [IE 11 Support](IE-11-Support) to get your Angular App IE11 ready.

 ## Prerequisite

 ### Setup Angular Project